HomePolitics and Current AffairsExplainer: Why MSP Matters

 No-one has an easy answer to it.
 We look at the arguments from both sidesto break down the complexities.The debate on legalising MSP hinges on its economic viability.
 Legalizing MSP could lead to distortion in demand-supply dynamics and impose a substantial financial burden on the government.As per reports and expert assessments15%-25% farmers in the country benefit from MSP.
 What will be the impact of it when agriculture still contributes 15% to India's GDP and it generates employment for close to half of its population?
 This situation demands adequate support to the farmers for saving them for the debt trap.
 On the other hand,only a small percentage of farmers directly benefit from MSP.

 Leading agricultural economist Ashok Gulati suggests that such a move could lead to legal repercussions for buyers who purchase crops below the MSP.
-Moreover, the financial implications of guaranteeing MSP are substantial, with estimates ranging from ₹6 to ₹9 lakh crores.
-This expenditure dwarfs the government's annual average spending on infrastructure development over the past seven years, raising concerns about its practicality and potential impact on other developmental initiatives.
+Moreover, the financial implications of guaranteeing MSP are substantial, with estimates ranging from ₹6 to ₹9 crores.
+This expenditure dwarfs the government's annual average spending on infrastructure over the past seven years, raising concerns about its practicality and potential impact on other developmental initiatives.

 Alternatives and Challenges